pelovett/CrestedDuckTeamMatcher/README.md

 From inside of CrestedDuckTeamMatcher:

 - `bash ./configure`
+- `make run`

+if there are issue, attempt:

 - `pip3 install flask`

 - `pip3 install flask_cors`

-In a new tab in Terminal:
+In a new tab/window in Terminal (inside CrestedDuckTeamMatcher):

 - `cd team-app`